nslavov/nikolai/_posts/2024-03-10-Research, mentoring, and teaching.md

 ---
 layout: post
 author: nslavov
-title: Research mentoring and teaching
+title: Research, mentoring, and teaching
 date:   2024-03-10
 description: "Thus, choosing between great research or great mentorship is a false choice: One can succeed at both or is likely to succeed at neither."
 ---